joshualondono/terminal_resume_proposal/README.md

 # App Logic

-1. Outputs directory of members without contact when contact name is incorrect
+1. Outputs directory of members without phone number when contact name is incorrect

 ~~~~ js